Stay ahead of ACA changes

 Effective: TBD, but likely PY 2026

-- The annual Open Enrollment Period (OEP) will be shortened to November 1–December 15 (currently OEP is November 1–January 15).
+• The annual Open Enrollment Period (OEP) will end on December 15 (currently OEP is November 1–January 15).

 SEP pre-enrollment verification